Third Reich: Hitler’s Berlin – Private Walking Tour

 We will consider the political and architectural ramifications of National Socialism, find out about the courageous Berliners who stood up to totalitarian rule, and honour the memory of those who perished as a result of Nazi persecution.

-Within the four hours of this private Third Reich tour you will discover the traces of Hitler’s capital city that remain scattered across Berlin, spanning the former Nazi government quarter and shrapnel damaged buildings of the central Mitte district and into the adjacent Tiergarten diplomatic area – with the potential to extend the tour into the former Jewish Quarter of the city.
+Within the three hours of this private Third Reich tour you will discover the traces of Hitler’s capital city that remain scattered across Berlin, spanning the former Nazi government quarter and shrapnel damaged buildings of the central Mitte district and into the adjacent Tiergarten diplomatic area – with the potential to extend the tour into the former Jewish Quarter of the city.

 Following the trajectory the National Socialist movement took into the heart of Berlin, from the Reichstag building – site of the 1933 fire that would serve as the pretext for Hitler’s seizure of power – the tour continues through the Brandenburg Gate – the site chosen for the earlier symbolic celebrations following Hitler’s appointment as German Chancellor – to the nearby Wilhelmstrasse.
 Formerly home to the Prussian government ministries, this street would serve as the artery of Nazi dominance – home to Hitler’s Reich Chancellory and the Führerbunker where he would spend the last months of his life, the Nazi Airforce Ministry (that remains today as a prime example of so-called Herrschaftsarchitektur) and the SS-Gestapo Headquarters (now the Topography of Terror Museum).